 Proper removal of osteophytes will facilitate accurate iJig alignment and orientation.
 Overly aggressive peripheral osteophyte removal may result in the appearance of slight implant overhang.
-2. Place the Femoral iJig on the condyle and mark the anterior margin of the Femoral iJig.
-A marker is recommended, rather than a bovie or blade to prevent damage to healthy cartilage.
+2. Place the Femoral iJig on the condyle and assemble the Stylus onto the Femoral iJig.
+If the tip of the Stylus does not rest on the anterior femur, check for osteophyte interference with the Stylus and remove osteophytes as needed or reposition the Femoral iJig.
+Mark the transition and anterior margins of the Femoral iJig.
+A marker is recommended, rather than a bovie or blade, to prevent damage to healthy cartilage.

-In most cases, the anterior edge of the Femoral iJig seats approximately 1 mm inferior to the linea terminalis.
+In most cases, the edge of the Femoral iJig seats approximately 1mm superior to the linea terminalis.

-3. Remove all cartilage beginning about 2mm inferior to the mark, including off the posterior condyle, using a 10mm blade and a curved elevator or ring curette.
+Remove all cartilage beginning about 2mm superior to the implant-cartilage transition mark, including off the affected posterior condyle, using a 10mm blade and a curved elevator or ring curette.
 Femoral cartilage removal is easiest in deep flexion.
+It is not necessary to remove cartilage superior to the anterior cut mark unless it interferes with placement of the Femoral iJig.

-Beginning cartilage removal inferior to the linea terminalis ensures a smooth transition from the implant to cartilage.
+Beginning cartilage removal superior to the linea terminalis ensures a smooth transition from the implant to cartilage.
 Removal of additional cartilage can be completed during femoral implant trialing.
 This will optimize the transition between implant and intact cartilage.